EdgeSolution/LightControl_Web/README.md

-# m2mlink
+# lightControl

-> m2mlink project by vue framework .
-The main technologies used are vue axious scss es6 . this project mainly applies to remote control of remote control device status.
+> lightControl project by vue framework .
+The main technologies used are vue axious scss es6 . it is a Application of controlling lighting based on androidDM for secondary development

 ## Build Setup
 ## request nodejs 9.6.0V